blashin888/conditions-for-non-fragility/03_Conditions_for_Self-Regulation.md

 # 03 — Conditions for Self-Regulation

-External correction is not always harmful.
+External correction is not inherently harmful.
 Dependence begins when internal adjustment is bypassed.

 Systems remain non-fragile when regulation can occur before reaction.